Canary Islands safe and direct air corridors to the United Kingdom - The Canary - News, Views & Sunshine

 Torres appreciates that the Canary Islands have in fact been excluded from the British Government’s recommendation to avoid non-essential travel to Spain, this Saturday evening, and has asked Spain’s Minister of Foreign Affairs, Arancha González Laya, and Minister for Tourism, Reyes Maroto, to urgently request the creation of “safe and direct air corridors between the Canary Islands and the United Kingdom”, after the UK decided to recommend that their citizens avoid all travel to Spain, with the exception of the Canary and Balearic Islands, however, maintained that those returning, any time after midnight on July 26, would still have to ‘self isolate’ for 14 days.

-So the question now is whether or not the UK Government will recognise their own assessment, of it still being safe to travel to the Canary Islands, and thereby exclude the islands from the quarantine rules, upon arrival back to their country, on the basis that the threat has been shown to be much less here than for the rest of Spain.
+So the question now is whether or not the UK Government will recognise their own assessment, of it still being safe to travel to the Canary Islands, and thereby exclude the islands from the quarantine rules, upon arrival back to their country, on the basis that the threat has been shown to be much less here than for the rest of Spain or elsewhere in Europe.
+That includes the UK.

 Throughout the late evening, various departments of the Canary Islands Government have been maintaining permanent open communications with the Spanish State Administrations, the Embassy of the United Kingdom and with the Secretary of State of the European Union to assert the exceptional situation here in the archipelago, where entry by ship and plane is highly controlled, and COVID-19 almost non-existent, with just 185 active cases detected out of a population of 2.1 million people, and just 39 active on Gran Canaria, all being monitored, and no deaths for nearly a month and a half, the important question is being asked: Just what does “safe” mean?